tehcmanmax/Uhelp/documents/Project requirements.md

 - Get general information about the current state of the war
 - Find links to donation platforms
 - Look up list of telegram channels with news on Ukraine
-- Change Telegram bot language to Russian, English, or Polish
+- Change Telegram bot language to Ukrainian, English, or Polish
-- To integrate with Google services: Google maps, translator
+- Find accommodation using Google maps(Google services integration)

 **4. Nonfunctional requirements list**

 - Intuitevly understand the bot design
 - Safely store the shared data
 - The user experience must be smooth
+- Cross-platform support as Telegram is the environment(Android, IOS, Web, Windows, MacOS, Linux)

 **5. Project acceptance criteria for first semester**